 Here’s the thing, though…

 Roadkill is an overlooked secret survival sauce.
 You gotta eat to survive.
 Food costs money.
 Roadkill is free.
 Plus, it’s healthier than factory farmed animals injected with who knows what.
+Wild animals usually have superior diets to any meat you get from factory farming.

 How do you know if manna from motorists is safe to eat?